jaantollander/masters-thesis/content/21_puhti.md

 The version transitioned from 7.9 to 8.6 during the thesis writing.

 Each node in Puhti is a Lustre client of the shared Lustre file system.
-We can identify nodes based on their *node name*, which is the part of hostname before the first dot, for example, `<nodename>.bullx`.
+We can identify nodes based on their *node name*, which is the part of the hostname before the first dot, for example, `<nodename>.bullx`.
 Table \ref{tab:node-names} lists the names of service and compute nodes.
 <!-- The names of service nodes match the regular expression `puhti-[[:alnum:]_-]+` such as `puhti-login12`. -->
 <!-- The format of the *node name* string using Perl compatible regular expression syntax is **`puhti-[[:alnum:]_-]+`** for service nodes and **`r[0-9]{2}[c,m,g][0-9]{2}`** for compute nodes. -->